brandonjnelsonFDA/pediatric-CT-noise-texture-augmentation/README.md

                                          dose /
                                                sa, sp

-Notebook layout
+Notebook Layout
 ---------------

-Ideally these notebooks will import the main code so as to prevernt multiple versions from floating around and will correspond to different sections of the paper
+Ideally these notebooks will import the main code so as to prevent multiple versions from floating around and will correspond to different sections of the paper

 Method development:

 - [ ]characterizing noise properties in patient data
-   - adult training data
+  a. adult training data
-   - peds testing data
+  b. peds testing data
+  c. compare noise properties in peds xcats vs adult xcats and confirm they agree with phantoms of equal sizes
 - [ ] augmentation development
-   - inspecting phantom scans and noise images
+  a. inspecting phantom scans and noise images
-   - patch generation
+  b. patch generation
-   - comparing patch noise properties with adult training and pediatric testing data
+  c. comparing patch noise properties with adult training and pediatric testing data

 Evaluation Results:

 - [ ] Denoising efficiency
-   - noise magnitude reduction uniform phantoms
+  - [x] noise magnitude reduction in uniform phantoms
-   - noise magnitude reduction/RMSE in anthropomorphic phantoms
+  - [x] noise magnitude redcucion in anthropomorphic phantoms
+  - [ ] noise magnitude reduction in adult patient images (no peds patient images)
+  - [x] RMSE reduction in uniform phantoms
+  - [x] RMSE in anthropomorphic phantoms

 - [ ] Sharpness preservation
-   -  MTF plots
+ a.
+MTF plots
 - [X] Noise texture preservation
-  - Uniform phantom images and noise difference images
+ a.
+Uniform phantom images and noise difference images
-  - NPS plots
+ b.
+NPS plots
 - [ ] Task performance
-  - low contrast detectability
+ a. low contrast detectability